 Luxembourg: Country and Foreign Investment

 There are a number of rivers, the most important being the Moselle, which is canalised and links to the larger European waterways.
 There is an international airport at Findel, north-east of the capital Luxembourg City.
 Luxembourg Railways operates a country-wide network which is well-linked to other European railways.
-There is a network of good roads, which are toll-free.
+There is a network of good quality, toll-free roads.

-The climate is temperate, without extremes; annual rainfall is 31 inches.
-Average daytime temperatures range from 5 degrees Centigrade in January to 23 degrees in July.
+The climate is temperate, without extremes; annual precipitation is about 700 mm (27 inches).
+Average daytime temperatures range from 5°C in January to 23° in July.